jackc/command_model/README.md

     class WithdrawCommand < CommandModel::Model
       parameter :amount,
-        :typecast => :integer,
+        typecast: :integer,
-        :presence => true,
+        presence: true,
-        :numericality => { :greater_than => 0, :less_than_or_equal_to => 500 }
+        numericality: { greater_than: 0, less_than_or_equal_to: 500 }
     end

 Create the method to run the command.
-This method should call the class method execute on the command class and pass it the options it received.
-It will accept either a command object or a hash of attributes.
-It must pass execute a block that actually does the work.
+This method should instantiate and call a new command object.
+It must pass call a block that actually does the work.
 The block will only be called if the validations in the command object pass.
-The execute block is free to do any further validations that only can be done during execution.
+The block is free to do any further validations that only can be done during execution.
 If it adds any errors to the command object then the command will be considered to have failed.
-Finally the execute method will return the command object.
+Finally, the call method will return self.

     class Account
       # ...

-      def withdraw(options)
+      def withdraw(args)
-        WithdrawCommand.execute(options) do |command|
+        WithdrawCommand.new(args).call do |command|
           if balance >= command.amount
             @balance -= command.amount
           else